openpsi-project/ReaLHF/docs/source/quickstart.rst

 You have now figured out how to run built-in experiments and how to manage training hyperparameters, logs, and checkpoints within ReaL.

-Next, you can follow the :doc:`distributed` section to set up your experiments in a large cluster, or proceed to the :doc:`customization` section to learn how to customize the datasets, models, and algorithms in ReaL.
+Next, you can follow the :doc:`distributed` section to set up your experiments in a large cluster, or proceed to the :doc:`customization` section to learn how to customize the datasets, models, and algorithms.